thesksky/topics_extraction/README.md

 These topics would be described by key words.

-Features: When recipes are sorted by topic, one can look through Desserts for inspiration (that's what I would do) as opposed to always searching for a scpefici recipe.
+Features: When recipes are sorted by topic, one can look through Desserts for inspiration (that's what I would do) as opposed to searching for a specific recipe in mind.